 If you offer multiple products or services, or if you have a few companies working under you, brand architecture will help you stay organized.
 You can see how your entities are related to create a stronger and more inclusive brand message.

 Understanding your brand positioning helps you market your company more effectively.
-So, not only do you create better messaging, but you also save marketing dollars by marketing to your audience more effectively.
+So, not only do you create better messaging and information architecture, but you also save marketing dollars by marketing to your audience more effectively.